incodehq/incode-platform/README.md

         // public API
         public String interpolate(Object domainObject, String template) { ... }

+        ...
     }

+Using this API makes `domainObject` available as `this` in the template.

+The service also offers a lower-level API which allows multiple objects to be made accessible from the context:

+    public class StringInterpolatorService {

+        public static class Root {
+            ...
+            public Root(final Object context) {
+                this._this = context;
+            }
+            public Object getThis() { return _this; }
+            ...
+        }

+        // public API
+        public String interpolate(Root root, String template) { ... }

+        ...
+    }

+The `Root` class can be extended as necessary.

 ## Usage ##

 The interpolation replaces each occurrence of `${...}` with its interpolated value.
 The expression in within the braces is interpreted using [OGNL](http://commons.apache.org/proper/commons-ognl/).